mertural/ChatGPT2GoogleSheets/README.md

 4) Go To Spreasheet back
 5) use =ai("Your Message")

-Example:
+Example Image:

 ![My Image](ScreenShot.jpg)

-Also you can just copy my Spreadsheet file and edit
+Also you can just copy my Spreadsheet file and edit the API Key: https://docs.google.com/spreadsheets/d/1f1SfC5ErD9rFzqOxMrvXdpts1kJF6uk2c25oTaT0sOM/edit

+Note: I am not a proggemmer, most of the code of this project created by ChatGPT.